netinfluence/NetinfluenceUploadBundle/README.md

 ```

 You can set a maximum number of files through `max_files`.
 By default it's 0 (unlimited).
-It mimics Symfony2 `collection` type, you can pass options to the child form using `options`:
+It mimics Symfony2 `collection` type, the child being an `netinfluence_upload_image` type field, you can pass options to it:
 ```php
 <?php
 namespace Netinfluence\DemoBundle\Controller;